-(a) The chair and vice-chair shall be appointed by the committee at the commencement of the committee's term, or from time to time as may be required.

-- (b) The chair of a committee shall act as the presiding officer at committee meetings. - (c) In the event that the chair is absent, the vice-chair shall act in the place and stead of the chair. - (d) In the event that both the chair and vice-chair are absent, the committee members present at the meeting shall decide, by consensus from amongst its committee members, a chair to preside over the meeting.
+- (a) A member of council appointed to a committee shall be appointed as Chair. - (b) The chair and vice-chair shall be appointed by the committee at the commencement of the committee's term, or from time to time as may be required. - (c) The chair of a committee shall act as the presiding officer at committee meetings. - (d) In the event that the chair is absent, the vice-chair shall act in the place and stead of the chair. - (e) In the event that both the chair and vice-chair are absent, the committee members present at the meeting shall decide, by consensus from amongst its committee members, a chair to preside over the meeting.